tomasbasham/tomasbasham.github.io/_posts/2016-05-28-building-webrtc-on-the-raspberry-pi.md

 ---
 layout: post
-title: Building WebRTC on the Raspberry Pi
+title: Building libjingle for the Raspberry Pi
-description: A step by step guide to cross-compile the WebRTC (Jingle) library for the Raspberry Pi.
+description: A step by step guide to cross-compile the libjingle library for the Raspberry Pi.
 author: Tomas Basham
 comments: true
 category: Technology